traveloka-archive/slack-robot/README.md

   `.replyTextDM(message : string) : Promise`

-- Send message to specific channel:
+- Send message to specific channel/group/user:

-  `.sendTo(channelName : string, response : SlackResponseObject) : Promise`
+  `.sendTo(target : string, response : SlackResponseObject) : Promise`

-- Syntactic sugar to send only text to specific channel:
+- Syntactic sugar to send only text to specific channel/group/user:

-  `.sendTextTo(channelName : string, message : string) : Promise`
+  `.sendTextTo(target : string, message : string) : Promise`

 - Format the username so that slack will recognize as mention. **Leading @ character is optional.**: